MIDS-scaling-up/v3a/week06/lab/README.md

 An element can be thought of as a black box with one or more pads, the element's interface to the outside world; data comes in on one side, the data element does something with it and something else comes out the other side.
 There are 3 types of elements, source, filter and filter-like, and sink elements.

-Source elements generate data for use by a pipeline, for example reading from from a camera or a file.
+Source elements generate data for use by a pipeline, for example reading from a camera or a file.

 ![Filter element](images/src-element.png)